Synonym(s)

 Clinical featuresThis section has been translated automatically.

 In the early stages, some cases show inflammatory, superficially located, bright red, painful nodules and lumps.
-These can confluent into painful, bulge-like abscesses or break open purulently.
+These can disappear spontaneously, but can also persist.
+They can subsequently confluent into painful, bulge-like abscesses or break open purulently.
+Abscesses can fuse in depth and form epithelialized duct systems at different depths of the skin (Zouboulis C et al. 2024).

 A distinction is made between 3 degrees of severity (Hurley) depending on the clinical manifestation:

-- Hurley grade I: Isolated, single or multiple painful abscesses, no scar tissue or fistula tracts.
+- Hurley grade I: Isolated, single or multiple painful abscesses, no scar tissue or fistulous tracts.

 - Hurley grade II: Recurrent painful abscesses with cord formation and scarring, single or multiple, but not extensive.